 STATEMENT OF INTEREST

-Your Personal and Professional Statement of Interest should be 2-3 pages in length and should discuss the following:
+Your personal and professional statement of interest should be two to three pages in length and should discuss the following:

 - Why do you want to pursue a DBA at this time?